Lule River

+Course

-The Greater Lule River (Big Lule River) arguably begins somewhere near Sårjåsjaure in the mountains west of Gällivare.
+The Greater Lule River (Big Lule River) arguably begins somewhere near Bajep Sårjåsjávrre in Norway, just east of Blåmannsisen glacier.

-The water flows to the Virihaure lake, which also collects water from Kerkevare (via Kettaurejokk) and Alkajaure (via Millätno).
+The water flows over the border to the Virihaure lake in Padjelanta National Park, which also collects water from Kerkevare (via Kettaurejokk) and Alkajaure (via Millätno).
 The Tukejokk joins the Lule as well in Virihaure.
 Leaving Virihaure to the north, the river reaches the Vastenjaure lake after losing 32m over 2.2 km.

-It then flows via the Vuojatätno to lake Kutjaure and then Luoktanjarkajaure, collecting a lot of water from other lakes in Sarek National Park, like Salohaure, and from the Swedish-Norwegian border.
+It then flows via the Vuojatätno to lake Kutjaure and then Luoktanjarkajaure, collecting a lot of water from other lakes in Sarek National Park, like Salohaure, and from the Swedish-Norwegian border, before entering the Akkajaure reservoir, which has a storage capacity in excess of 6 km3, constituting the largest man-made lake in Sweden.

-There are numerous waterfalls and rapids in the river.

-The best known is Stora Sjöfallet at the end of the Akkajaure lake, where the water falls 39.6 m from Kårtjejaure to Langasjaure.

-In this lake the Vietasajokk joins the Lule.

-The Stora Lule träsk is the largest of the lakes in the river.

-Here it reaches the forest, and after the lake is joined by the Muddus River from Muddus National Park.
+The creation and expansion of the reservoir as well as the later added power plant Vietas meant the curtailment of flow downstream to the waterfall Stora Sjöfallet, where the water falls 39.6 m from Kårtjejaure to Langasjaure and which used to be known as one of the most impressive waterfalls in Sweden.
+In the latter of the lakes, the Vietasajokk joins the Lule, nowadays also through the aforementioned powerplant.
+After Langas, the river drops 2 meters in a small section of rapids known as Jaurekaska into Stora Lulevatten, which is the largest of the lakes in the river.